Your First Program

 OK, let's get started.
 Usually the complexity of programming languages is judged by how easy it is to print out "Hello World" on the screen.
 You can check variations of that on this Wikipedia page.
 In this lesson we will compose a few blocks of code to make that happen, but in 3D!
 Isn't it exciting?

-First thing we will need to do is open up our Application on https://bitbybit.dev/app.
-This will immediately start an empty Blockly workspace.
-Now we will need to find two components in order to compose the Hello World application.
+First thing we will need to do is open up our Editor on https://bitbybit.dev/app?editor=typescript.
+This will immediately start an empty TypeScript workspace.

 First we will create a bit of a boilerplate code - asynchronous start function.
 For drawing the grid it is not necessary, as code would also work without it, but our further example will need this asynchronous context to execute other functions of bitbybit.dev

 Then we need to create the options of the grid and call the drawGridMesh function as shown in the script below. gridOptions variable controls the properties of the grid.
 Intellisense will offer you all the available options.
 You can also find them in the documentation.

 If you hit Run button you will see the grid appear on your screen.